andy23512/monkeytype-cc-extension/README.md

 With this extension, users can familiarize themselves with the layouts of CharaChorder 3D input devices directly on Monkeytype.

-After installation, click the extension icon to open an option page, where you can import a device layout file, choose which device layout to display, toggle the thumb-3 switch, and choose OS keyboard layout.
+After installation, click the extension icon to open an option page, where you can import a device layout file, choose which device layout to display, toggle the thumb-3 switch, and choose an OS keyboard layout.

 ### Disclaimer